researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

  Working Directory: `~/RunTypeChangeStudy`

  Run: `python 1CollectDepsAndTypeChanges.py`

 ### Expected Outcome:
 1. The console will print the activities being performed.
 2. You should observe the output being populated at
    - `<SETUP_PATH>/TypeChangeStudy/SimpleTypeChangeMiner/Output/ProtosOut`
    - `<SETUP_PATH>/TypeChangeStudy/SimpleTypeChangeMiner/Output/dependencies`
+   - For docker: /data/TypeChangeStudy/SimpleTypeChangeMiner/Output/

 **NOTE:** This step takes a while, because it will analyse all the commits in the project `guice`.
-   If you are a user, who just wants to check out how the tool works (like artifact evaluators), abort the command after a 3-4 minuts of analysis.
+   If you are a user, who just wants to check out how the tool works, abort the command after a 3-4 minutes of analysis.

 ## STEP 2